dtrelogan/react-formstate/docs/formInputExample.md

 in this example a form input is used to upload a required image asynchronously prior to valid form submission.

-the returned url is stored as part of the form model.
+the returned image url is stored as part of the form model.

 ```jsx
 import React from 'react';